How to start a business. A real business!

 After hearing Elon Musk’s five rules of starting a business, the student puts these rules in the correct order.
 Then, they sort out the words associated with these five rules.

 Next, the student learns four new words sometimes used in the business context (casualization, crackdown, absenteeism, swingeing).
 They practice using these four words in sentences.

 To sum up what they’ve learnt, the student fills in the gaps in a business mind map and then remembers expressions, idioms, rules, and ideas they discussed during the lesson.

-In this lesson, students will learn how to use appropriate language when describing…
+In this lesson, students will learn vocabulary and discuss how to deal with…

-In this lesson, students will learn language related to branding and marketing.
+In this lesson, the student will learn vocabulary related to etiquette and ways…